 You will be assigned a temporary advisor by the SOJC Director of Graduate Studies based on your expressed research/professional/academic interests.
 You are responsible for choosing a permanent advisor.
 Your advisor helps develop your schedule of classes and gives advice concerning course choices.
 It is recommended that you see your advisor at least once per term.
 You may change your advisor at any time.
 You may want to change advisors if your interests change or if you find a faculty member with whom you want to work closely.
-Make sure that the faculty member agrees to work with you and then notify both the Graduate Coordinator and the Director of Graduate Studies of the change.
+Make sure that the faculty member agrees to work with you and then notify the Graduate Programs Manager of the change.